thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 Recall that in an object model, at each node in the graph, we store `pose_vectors` which are 3x3 matrix of surface normal and principal curvature directions at that point.
 In a hypothesis, the `poses` attribute is a 3x3 rotation matrix that represents the object's orientation in the world.

-**Note**: We may wish to use different variable names to make it clearer that `pose_vectors` are local surface properties, while the `poses` attribute in `class Hypotheses` is a global object orientation.
-They both happen to be 3x3 matrices, but in `pose_vectors` this is because three vectors are stacked together (i.e. surface normal, principal curvature direction 1 and 2), while `poses` is a 3x3 rotation matrix (with no individual row meanings).

 In `_get_all_informed_possible_poses()` in `hypotheses_updater.py`, it calls `align_multiple_orthonormal_vectors()` which calculates the rotation that would transform the current sensor orientation to match the stored orientation at that node.

 **Proposed implementation**: